 What is there beyond trauma?

 That’s a good question that varies for everybody specific.
-The way I look at it is this and term that I use, which is also the name of my business, which is tragic opportunities.
+The way I look at it is the term that I use, which is also the name of my business, which is tragic opportunities.
 So that is creating opportunities from trauma.
 So the tragedy is the injury, the pain, the suffering, the stress, whatever that is.
 The opportunity is what we can learn from that.

-Recognizing what what you have achieved what I have achieved recognizing that looking at the lesson learned, taking that information, making informed decisions.
+Recognizing what what you have achieved what I have achieved recognizing that looking at the lesson learned, taking that information, and making informed decisions.
 So I’m not who I was not necessarily who I was going to be the direction and I’m still me I’m Deb, Deb is more than, you know, the label that I had on myself, I’m not big on labels now.

-You know, I’m more than a fashion student or real estate agent wasn’t really an agent then I was too young but at the time, I was doing bits and pieces, thousand things that I’m not I’m not what I do I’m me.
+You know, I’m more than a fashion student or real estate agent wasn’t an agent then I was too young but at the time, I was doing bits and pieces, a thousand things that I’m not I’m not what I do I’m me.
 And as me, I can choose to do what I want.
-I can choose to be the best version of me.
+I can choose to be the best version of myself.
 And that’s what’s beyond trauma.
 Freedom, the trauma was (inaudible) labels have chosen who you are being what you do and things, you know what that doesn’t matter, so I can, I could authentically reinvent myself and just go for it.

 Yeah, I like that.
-It reminds me of a process that I go through with people at coaching, you know, who are really afraid to delve into what’s scary and uncomfortable with because they’re in pain.
-But they have this idea that it’s more painful to worry about they’re going to go and I get it, it is more painful, but it’s only more painful for a short amount of time.
+It reminds me of a process that I go through with people at coaching, you know, who are afraid to delve into what’s scary and uncomfortable because they’re in pain.
+But they have this idea that it’s more painful to worry about how they’re going to go and I get it, it is more painful, but it’s only more painful for a short amount of time.

 Whereas before you go there, it’s painful all the time.
 So going there gets you an idea to kind of face the beast and then after that, it’s nothing and that’s where this relief exists.
 And if you get a taste of that, if you allow me to support you so that you can go there once and get a taste for it.
 Then you’re not to stop, you’re going to continue seeking the relief from every traumatic experience that you’ve had in your life and you’re going to be less afraid to go into that place where it’s you know, scary where it’s dark and where it’s not comfortable.

 I love your answer to what is beyond trauma, you know, relief and this new opportunity to start, anything you want and no labels.
-That is the most amazing part like that’s really what’s there no labels because I came from trauma and in trauma, I was traumatized.
+That is the most amazing part that’s really what’s there no labels because I came from trauma and in trauma, I was traumatized.
 I was afraid I was this I was that.
 And now there’s no labels and now I can create a new, more empowering set of labels that I can use to benefit me and that I’m going to make the most of now that I don’t have this trauma hanging around.
-Do me a favor, can you grab the book and bring it to your camera so that we can see it close up, because it’s a great cover.
+Do me a favor, can you grab the book and bring it to your camera so that we can see it close up, it’s a great cover.

 Is it lying?
 Okay like that.

 That’s perfect.
 I love it.
-Is that a little bit Terminator?
+Is that a little bit of Terminator?
 Or is it a little bit $6 million woman like what’s going on there?